nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed in your Computer.

-2. Download the latest `fumblelog.jar` from [here](hhttps://github.com/AY2324S1-CS2103T-T12-2/tp/releases).
+2. Download the latest `fumblelog.jar` from [here](https://github.com/AY2324S1-CS2103T-T12-2/tp/releases).

 3. Copy the file to the folder you want to use as the _home folder_ for your FumbleLog.

-4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar fumblelog.jar` command to run the application.<br>
-   A GUI similar to the below should appear in a few seconds.
+4. Open a command terminal, `cd` into the folder you put the fumblelog.jar file in, and use the `java -jar fumblelog.jar` command to run the application.
+A GUI similar to the below should appear in a few seconds.<br>
    Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

-5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. Type commands into the command box and press `Enter` to execute it. e.g. typing **`help`** and pressing `Enter` will open the help window.<br>
    Some example commands you can try:

-   * `list` : Lists all contacts.
+   * `list` : Lists all persons.

-   * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the FumbleLog.
+   * `add n/John Doe` : Adds a person named `John Doe` to the FumbleLog persons list.

-   * `delete 3` : Deletes the 3rd contact shown in the current list.
+   * `delete 3` : Deletes the 3rd person shown in the current persons list.

-   * `clear` : Deletes all contacts.

-   * `exit` : Exits the app.
+   * `exit` : Exits the FumbleLog.

-6. Refer to the [Features](#features) below for details of each command.
+6. Refer to the [Features](#features) below for more details of FumbleLog's command.

 --------------------------------------------------------------------------------------------------------------------